bernatferragut/CCT/Explorations/AI 1.md

 ## Private vs. personal information

 **Learning Objectives:**
-* Familiarity with the concepts of private information and why it is important to keep them private
+* Develop familiarity with the concepts of private information and why it is important to keep it private
 * Learn to respect other people's privacy online while sharing content

 **Materials:** Whiteboard